ehmicky/dev-tasks/CONTRIBUTING.md

 🎉 Thanks for considering contributing to this project! 🎉

+Please note that this project is not intended to be used outside my own projects so new features are unlikely to be accepted.

 These guidelines will help you send a pull request.

 If you're submitting an issue instead, please skip this document.